 Demand for shrimp and high market value have led to rapid expansion in shrimp aquaculture.
-Use of coastal areas for aquaculture often conflicts with other users or impacts sensitive mangrove habitat.
-The high concentration of farms in coastal areas also leads to a self-polluting industry as nutrient-rich waters or disease exit one farm near the intake of the next.
-These factors have stimulated inquiries into the feasibility of inland low-salinity aquaculture operations.
+Use of coastal areas for aquaculture often conflicts with other users, or impacts sensitive mangrove habitat.
+The high concentration of farms in coastal areas also leads to a self-polluting industry, as nutrient rich waters or disease exit one farm near the intake of the next.
+As a result of these factors, inquiries into the feasibility of inland low-salinity aquaculture operations are becoming more common.

-Several studies have focused on water quality parameters and acclimation of marine shrimp for inland growth in low-salinity water.
-Reusing aquaculture effluent disposes of a nutrientenriched waste stream while making multiple uses of water, improving sustainability of both agriculture and aquaculture practices.
-Land application on agricultural crops is a preferred method of aquaculture effluent disposal, but few
+Several studies have focused on water quality parameters and acclimation of marine shrimp for inland growth in low salinity water.
+Reusing aquaculture effluent disposes of a nutrient-enriched waste stream, while making multiple uses of water, improving sustainability of both agriculture and aquaculture practices.
+Land application on agricultural crops is a preferred method of aquaculture effluent disposal, but few studies have investigated the contributions of irrigation with inland shrimp culture effluent.